Andreas76/Tidy-data-project/README.md

  **3. "README.md"**

-This file (that you are currently reading) give as overview of the project and the analysis.
+This file (that you are currently reading) give an overview of the project and the analysis.

 Section 3: Further notes
 -------